 22 June 2015 | Shaun Demmer

-The Joburg Red City tour is the best way to see your city
+The Joburg Red Bus City Tour is the best way to see your city

 As winter was kicking into full force, and we all started rummaging through our drawers for scarfs and beanies, my mother and I decided to dress up warmly and hop onto the Johannesburg City Sightseeing bus.